 CitaBit is designed to offer an all-in-one trading solution, combining the functionalities of a bank, wallet, and exchange.

 The wallets provided by them support a variety of cryptocurrencies, and the funds are stored in separate cold, multi-sig wallets.
-Also, all user data is encrypted so they cannot be used by third parties.
+Also, all user data is encrypted so it cannot be used by third parties.

 The CitaExchange supports a wide diversity of crypto pairs and allows users to buy coins with fiat currencies, such as USD and EUR, through bank transfers and credit cards while also having the possibility of making direct fiat withdrawals to cards or via international transfers.
 All these transfers will be convenient for the users, as the platform will charge very low fees.

 While on most decentralized exchanges, latency is a major issue, CitaBit reduces latency by establishing servers across various global locations and setting them up a high-performance stack to offer great bandwidth.